devtron-labs/devtron/docs/user-guide/global-configurations/filter-condition.md

 #### Scenario 2

-Consider another scenario where you wish to make images eligible for deployment only if the application's git branch starts with the word `hotfix` and also if its repo URL matches your specified regex.
+Consider another scenario where you wish to make images eligible for deployment only if the application's git branch starts with the word `hotfix` and also if its repo URL matches your specified condition.

 **CEL Expression**:

 `gitCommitDetails.filter(gitCommitDetail, gitCommitDetail.startsWith('https://github.com/devtron-labs')).map(repo, gitCommitDetails[repo].branch).exists_one(branch, branch.startsWith('hotfix-'))`

-where, `https://github.com/devtron-labs*` is the regex for repo URL <br />
+where, `https://github.com/devtron-labs` is a portion of the repo URL <br />
-and `hotfix-*` is the regex for the branch name
+and `hotfix-` is for finding the branch name (say *hotfix-sept-2024*)

-If you have a fixed branch (say hotfix-123), you may skip the regex and write it as follows:
+Alternatively, if you have a fixed branch (say *hotfix-123*), you may write the following expression:

 `'hotfix-123' in gitCommitDetails.filter(gitCommitDetail, gitCommitDetail.startsWith('https://github.com/devtron-labs')).map(repo, gitCommitDetails[repo].branch)`

 **Walkthrough Video**:

-{% embed url="https://www.youtube.com/watch?v=8DQrWIMImQQ" caption="Filter Condition with Regex" %}
+{% embed url="https://www.youtube.com/watch?v=R8IbZhXhH-k" caption="Filter Condition Example" %}

 ### Fail Condition